-When you get an Explanation of Benefits in the mail, please make sure it is complete and correct.
+When you get an Explanation of Benefits, please make sure it is complete and correct.
 If you think something is wrong or missing from the report, or if you have any questions, please call Member Services.
 You have the option to receive your Part D Explanation of Benefits electronically.
-It provides the same information and in the same format as the paper Explanation of Benefits that you receive today.
-To begin receiving a paperless Explanation of Benefits, go to www.caremark.com to register.
+The electronic version provides the same information and in the same format as the paper Explanation of Benefits that you receive today.
+To begin receiving electronic Explanation of Benefits, go to www.caremark.com or call Member Services to register.
 You will receive an e-mail notification when you have a new Explanation of Benefits to view.
 Be sure to keep these reports.
 They are an important record of your drug expenses.

-C. You pay nothing for a one-month or long-term supply of drugs
+C. You pay nothing for a one-month or a long-term supply of drugs